 Image credit: Kuba

-For travellers who will be going to the Sarawak Region for the first time, Miri is one of the often overlooked destinations.
-It offers a very laidback ambience.
+For travellers who will be going to the Sarawak Region for the first time, Miri is one of the often-overlooked destinations.
+It offers a very laid-back ambience.
 Despite the very calm atmosphere that this destination exudes, it does not lack in points of interests at all.
-The seahorse is the symbol of this city, and this is because Miri surrounded by a lot of beaches.
-There are a number of ideal diving spots near Miri for both amateur and professional divers.
-There are also several national parks around the city that can be accessed by public transport or by getting a cab.
+The seahorse is the symbol of this city, and this is because Miri is surrounded by a lot of beaches.
+There are several ideal diving spots near Miri for both amateur and professional divers.
+Several national parks around the city can be accessed by public transport or by getting a cab.
 Travellers in Miri can also hop over to the nearby nation of Brunei and its national capital Bandar Seri Bengawan for a short stay.

 2. Kuching